 (909) 537-5975 College of Extended and Global Education website

-The College of Extended and Global Education (CEGE) at California State University, San Bernardino offers a variety of programs and serves as the main outreach arm of the University to extend its educational services to local communities and audiences across the region, nation and internationally.
+The College of Extended and Global Education (CEGE) at California State University, San Bernardino offers a variety of programs and serves as the main outreach arm of the University to extend educational resources and services to broader audiences across the region, as well as nationally and internationally.

 Academic Degree Programs and Courses

-In partnership with academic colleges within the University, the College of Extended and Global Education offers degree and certificate programs to students who cannot access CSUSB programs on campus.
+In partnership with academic colleges, the College of Extended and Global Education offers degree and certificate programs to students who cannot attend traditional CSUSB programs on campus.
 These programs, known as "Special Sessions," are fully self-supporting.
 Programs may be offered at off-campus locations nationally and internationally, as well as online.
 Special Sessions degree and/or certificate programs meet the same quality standards as those offered on campus.
-Students must be admitted to the University in order to enroll.
-Through Special Sessions, the College of Extended and Global Education extends the University's high quality academic programs to audiences that otherwise could not be served.
+For degree programs, students must be admitted to the University in order to enroll.
+Through Special Sessions, the College of Extended and Global Education extends the University's high-quality academic programs to audiences that otherwise could not be served.
 For more information on Special Sessions available through the College of Extended and Global Education, call (909) 537-5976.

 Professional and Continuing Education (PACE)

-Extension courses offered through The College of Extended and Global Education are designed with professional growth in mind, apply toward continuing education requirements and can be used for salary advancement for teachers.
+Extension courses offered through the College of Extended and Global Education are designed with professional growth in mind and could be applied toward continuing education requirements and for salary advancement.

 In-service Credit for Training Programs

-Schools, school districts, municipalities and other organizations interested in planning special staff development programs may contact the College of Extended and Global Education to arrange for university credit.
-Training programs that meet academic criteria set forth by CSUSB can provide participants with CEU hours or extension credit (non-degree applicable credit) that can be used toward school district requirements for professional development.
+Schools, school districts, municipalities, and other organizations interested in planning special staff development programs may contact the College of Extended and Global Education to arrange for university credit.
+Training programs that meet academic criteria set forth by CSUSB can provide participants with Continuing Education Units (CEUs) or extension credit (non-degree credit) that can be used toward school district requirements for professional development.
 The application process is simple and quick.
 For more information, call (909) 537-5976.

 Workplace Training / Contract Programs / Customized Training